Circular orderability of 3-manifold groups: introduction

 \begin{theorem} Suppose that $W$ is a graph manifold whose JSJ decomposition has Seifert fibred pieces $M_1, \dots, M_n$.
 Further suppose that for each $1 \leq i \leq n$, if $\partial M_i$ is a single torus boundary component then there is no slope $\alpha \in H_1(\partial M_i ; \mathbb{Z})/\{ \pm 1\}$ such that $\pi_1(M_i(\alpha))$ is finite.
 Then if $\pi_1(W)$ is infinite, it is circularly orderable. \end{theorem}

 If $W$ is not a rational homology sphere then the first Betti number $b_1(W)$ is positive, so $\pi_1(W)$ is left-orderable by \cite[Theorem 3.2]{BRW}.
-On the other hand if $W$ is a rational homology sphere, then our results are in fact stronger than Theorem \ref{special graph case}, see Theorem \ref{graphCO} and Corollary \ref{2piecescase}.
+On the other hand if $W$ is a rational homology sphere, then Theorem \ref{special graph case} is in fact a special case of a stronger, more technical result, see Theorem \ref{graphCO} and Corollary \ref{2piecescase}.
 We conjecture that with appropriate generalizations of the techniques developed here, one can prove that the fundamental group of a graph manifold is circularly orderable whenever it is infinite.
 See Conjecture \ref{graph conjecture} and preceding discussion for details.

 Our approach to this proof is to mirror the technique of ``slope detection'' developed in \cite{BC} for the case of left-orderings of fundamental groups of graph manifolds; we develop a result in the case of circular orderings that is analogous to the main tool of \cite{CLW}, see Theorem \ref{CO slope}.
 This tool provides sufficient conditions that a manifold $W = M_1 \cup_{\phi} M_2$ have circularly orderable fundamental group, by requiring that the gluing map $\phi$ identify slopes on $M_1$ and $M_2$ whose fillings yield fundamental groups admitting compatible circular orderings.
 Using this technique, it turns out that in many cases it is sufficient to study fillings along rational longitudes to conclude that $W = M_1 \cup_{\phi} M_2$ has circularly orderable fundamental group, see Proposition \ref{rat_long_CO}.